fluid-project/fluid-express/README.md

 });
 ```

-As you can see, you are expected to have a `config.express` option that includes at least a `port` and `baseUrl`
-setting.
 See the [documentation for the `gpii.express` grade](./docs/express.md) for a full list of configuration
 options.
 This example configures a "static" router that is designed to serve up filesystem content (see
 [the middleware documentation](#middleware.md) for more details).